 - Specialized inpatient facility: We maintain a 16-bed specialty care unit at UofL Hospital.
 Physicians are available 24 hours a day, seven days a week, including holidays and weekends.
 Each room is private and equipped with complete monitoring systems that allow staff to continually check your progress.
 A HEPA-filtered air handling system, special flooring, and copper fixtures with antimicrobial properties help protect patients from infection.
 Each room also includes a private restroom and many include a sleeping area for family members so they can be of support along the way.
 Those who need extended stays even have access to a kitchenette and laundry facilities.

-- Support services: UofL Brown Cancer Center offers a wide variety of support services for you and your family including social work, cancer rehabilitation, financial counseling, palliative care, and a unique survivorship program.
+- Support services: Brown Cancer Center offers a wide variety of support services for you and your family including social work, cancer rehabilitation, financial counseling, palliative care, and a unique survivorship program.
 The M. Krista Loyd Resource Center helps connect patients and families to these services needed to achieve the best possible experience, and also provides a wide variety of educational resources, therapies and classes.

-- Internationally accredited: Our Blood and Marrow Transplant Program is internationally accredited by the Foundation for the Accreditation of Cellular Therapy (FACT), the gold standard of excellence for blood and bone marrow transplant programs in the United States.
+- Internationally accredited: Our Blood Cancers, Cellular Therapeutics and Transplant Program is internationally accredited by the Foundation for the Accreditation of Cellular Therapy (FACT), the gold standard of excellence for blood and bone marrow transplant programs in the United States.